Heading for a Storm

 Heading for a Storm is the second studio album by the Dutch hard rock band Vandenberg, released in 1983 on Atco Records.

 Cover art

 This cover art has a highway in a desolate desert and large sharks flying on the road.
 The painting on the album cover was made by guitarist Adrian Vandenberg.

 Commercial performance

-In the Netherlands, the preceding single "Differential Worlds" ranked up to 17th on the single chart, and the work entered the top 50 in the eighth week of the album chart and ranked 14th over two weeks.
-In addition, the entered the Oricon LP chart for the first time in Japan and entered the top 100 groups in six weeks, ranking 71st.
+In the Netherlands, the preceding single "Different Worlds" ranked 17th on the singles chart, and the album entered the top 50 in the eighth week of the album chart and ranked 14th for two weeks.
+In addition, it spent six weeks the on Japan's Oricon Top 100 LP chart rising to 71.

-On the other hand, in the U.S., it was not as successful as its previous work, ranked 169th on the Billboard 200, and when it comes to singles, "Friday Night" ranked 29th on the Billboard mainstream rock chart.
+On the other hand, in the U.S., it was not as successful as its previous work, charting at #169 on the Billboard 200, with the single "Friday Night" charting at 29 on the Billboard Mainstream Rock chart.